RyanRasi/Mocha-Interpreter/README.md

 - [ ] An array data structure
 - [ ] A hash data structure
 - [ ] Attach line number, column number and filename to a token
+- [ ] Support full unicode range
+- [ ] Allow ! in identifiers and keywords
+- [ ] Support Floats / Hex Notation / Octal Notation
+- [ ] Comparators e.g. AND OR NOT